yihaiwu17/pokedex/README.md

 1. Clone this repo

-2. Please make sure the folder path is under pokedex and then Open the terminal channel and type `npm install`
+2. Please make sure the folder path is under pokedex and then, open the terminal channel and type `npm install`.
    It takes a while, please look out the window and enjoy the weather a moment.

-3. Type `npm start` or `yarn start` in the terminal channel The app running in the browser will take a few minutes.
+3. Type `npm start` or `yarn start` in the terminal channel.
+   The app running in the browser will take a few minutes.
    Now, please drink a coffee :)